alkmim/iredmail-docker/README.md

+This is a fork of https://github.com/lejmr/iredmail-docker/ .

+This fork uses ubuntu as image instead of phusion/baseimage.

 # iRedMail Docker Container #

 iRedMail allows to deploy an OPEN SOURCE, FULLY FLEDGED, FULL-FEATURED mail server in several minutes, for free.
 If several minutes is long time then this docker container can reduce help you and deploy your mail server in seconds.